ECNUACRush/PELEscores/README.md

 # PELEscores

-## The official code for pelescores corresponds to the four steps in the paper.
+## The official code for PELEcores.

 ## Requirement:
 ```python